Social Media vs. Multi-Channel Marketing: The Ultimate Strategy Guide for Real Estate Agents

 • Google Business Profile update: “New Greenview seller guide now live.
 Get local stats, timing tips, and a clear next step.”

-• Follow up text or email line: “Saw that you grabbed the Greenview guide.
+• Follow-up line: “Saw that you grabbed the Greenview guide.
 Reply with your street name if you want a custom range too.”

 Treat calls to action as a ladder.
-Soft calls ask for light engagement such as a guide download or a quick reply.
-Mid level calls invite a short strategy call or valuation review.
-Hard calls invite a full listing consult.
-Early in the campaign, lead with soft and mid calls across social and email.
-Shift toward mid and hard calls once a contact has clicked, downloaded, or visited your site more than once.
+Soft calls ask for light engagement, such as a guide download or quick reply.
+Mid-level calls invite a short strategy call or valuation review.
+Hard calls invite a full listing consultation.
+Early in the campaign, lead with soft and mid calls.
+Shift toward mid and hard calls once a contact has clicked, downloaded, replied, or visited the site more than once.

 Budget Ranges And Time Requirements For Ninety Days

 You do not need a giant budget to run Multi-Channel Marketing.
-You do need a clear spend plan that lines up with your goals and time.
+You need a clear spend plan that lines up with your goals, geography, list quality, and follow-up capacity.
 The tiers below assume one core offer, a defined farm, and support from at least one marketing partner.

 Tier What you run Monthly spend Time and execution notes